eveasian88/liri-node-app/README.md

 ![alt text](images/spotify-this-song.gif "Spotify Song Search")

-### movie-this 'movie title'
+## movie-this 'movie title'

-This takes the movie title entered and runs it through the OMDB API and returns:
+This takes the movie title entered and runs it through the OMDB API and returns the following:
 - Movie Title
 - Year Released
 - IMDB Rating